Berwick, Victoria: Notable residents

-Berwick was also the home of Edwin "Teddy" Flack, Australia's first Olympian and Olympic gold medal winner (800 m and 1500 m) at the inaugural Athens Olympic Games.
-He was laid to rest in Berwick Cemetery, and is commemorated by a statue in the main street.
+Berwick was the home of Edwin "Teddy" Flack, Australia's first Olympian and Olympic gold medallist.
+He won gold medals for the 800- and 1500 m sprints at the 1896 Summer Olympics.
+He was laid to rest in Berwick Cemetery, and is commemorated by a statue in High Street, Berwick.
 The Edwin Flack Reserve includes several sporting grounds, such as the Edwin Flack Oval, Edwin Flack Athletics Track and Edwin Flack Netball Courts, all named in his honour.
-They are located alongside Berwick Secondary College.

 Richard Casey, later Baron Casey of Berwick and Governor-General of Australia, was a resident of Berwick.
-His home of Edrington has now been converted to an aged care facility.
+His home of Edrington was later converted into an aged care facility.

 Scott McDonald, Australian International football (soccer) player, striker for Celtic FC in Scotland and top scorer in the Scottish Premier League in the 2007–08 season, grew up in Berwick.

-Former AFL games record holder Michael Tuck and former Hawthorn defender Mark Graham hail from Berwick, as does 2009 number one draft pick Tom Scully, Brisbane Lions ruckman Stefan Martin and former Defender and Coach Justin Leppitsch (2014-2016), who has been Assistant Coach to Richmond since 2016.
+Former AFL games record holder Michael Tuck and former Hawthorn defender Mark Graham grew up in Berwick, as did 2009 number one draft pick Tom Scully, former Brisbane Lions ruckman Stefan Martin and former defender and coach Justin Leppitsch, who was assistant coach to Richmond from 2016 to 2020.